01 of 10

 Number 2 Most Underrated Roller Coaster: The Wild One

-One of Six Flags' less popular parks, Six Flags America is a bit under the radar to begin with.
+One of the chain's less popular parks, Six Flags America in Mitchellville, MD is a bit under the radar to begin with.
 Ride fans may be familiar with the park's hypercoaster, Superman: Ride of Steel and perhaps Batwing, one of the earliest flying coasters.
 Most would be hard pressed to identify The Wild One, however.
 And few of those diehards who are familiar with the classic wooden coaster know about its storied past.

 10 of 10